vsergeev/audioprism/README.md

 ## Usage

-### Real-time Mode

 ```
 $ audioprism
 ```

 In real-time mode, audioprism renders the spectrogram of PulseAudio audio input to an SDL window in real-time.
-The common [pavucontrol](http://freedesktop.org/software/pulseaudio/pavucontrol/) volume control tool can be used to select the audio input source for audioprism.
+The `pavucontrol` mixer can be used to select the audio input source for audioprism.
 PulseAudio provides "monitors" of audio output devices as audio input sources, so audioprism can also be used to render the spectrogram of audio playing to an output device.

-Many settings, like window overlap, DFT size, magnitude ranges, and color scheme can be configured interactively with the keyboard controls documented [below](#full-usage), or by command-line options.
-Certain settings — window dimensions, orientation, and audio sample rate — can only be configured with command-line options.

-### File Mode

 ```
 $ audioprism test.wav test.png
 ```

-In file mode, audioprism renders the spectrogram of a single channel WAV input file to an image output file.
+In WAV file mode, audioprism renders the spectrogram of a single channel WAV input file to an image output file.
 The audio input file must be a single channel WAV file.
-The image output file may be any kind of image format supported by [GraphicsMagick](http://www.graphicsmagick.org/), determined by its file extension.
+The image output file can be any kind of image format supported by [GraphicsMagick](http://www.graphicsmagick.org/), determined by its file extension.

-All settings used to render the spectrogram are configurable by command-line — see program usage [below](#full-usage) for more information.
-The height, if vertical orientation is selected, or width, if a horizontal orientation is selected, of the resulting image will depend on the audio length and the samples overlap percentage.
-The audio sample rate is determined by the audio file and is not configurable.

-### Full usage

 ```
 $ audioprism --help
 Real-time Usage: ./audioprism [options]
-Audio File Usage: ./audioprism [options] <audio file input> <image file output>
+ WAV File Usage: ./audioprism [options] <WAV file input> <image file output>

 Interface Settings
     -h,--help                   Help